betarelease/blog_posts/2014-06-19-mingle-loves-github.md

 How it works
 ------------

 GitHub exposes a number of ways to integrate with itself.
 All that the user is required to do is setup a webhook for GitHub to be able to integrate with your application.
-More information on webhooks and how to set them up is on (github docs)[https://developer.github.com/webhooks/].
+More information on webhooks and how to set them up is on [github docs](https://developer.github.com/webhooks/).

 Choose between webhook and service
 ----------------------------------